Anxiety ocd and trauma

 Document 1

 He comes from a well off family of realtors and is the second born of his two siblings.
 He does exceptionally well and hands himself a medical degree then later on working in a local hospital as an anesthesiologist.
 It thereby comes as a shocker to many people when he finally comes out as gay.
 In the year 1963, the American Psychiatric Association (APA) did away with the diagnosis of homosexuality from the DSM.
 The result of this move was from the comparison of opposing opinions that saw homosexuality as a pathological condition as well as those who saw it as being normal.
 The victim is bound to spend longer hours alone and completely off track with his own life and may even result to suicide.
+The negativity that surrounds him, from his family all the way down, is seen as a personality disorder in the DSM-5 and not only affects this specific client, but all three of them.

 Sign up to view the full document!